 Women Who Have Received Antepartum Antiretroviral Drugs But Have Suboptimal Viral Suppression Near Delivery

 Women who have received combination ARV drug regimens may not achieve complete viral suppression by the time of delivery because of factors such as poor adherence, viral resistance, or late entry into care.
-Regardless of the reason, all women who have HIV RNA levels >1,000 copies/mL near the time of delivery should be offered a scheduled cesarean delivery at 38 weeks, which may significantly reduce risk of transmission (see Transmission and Mode of Delivery).
+Regardless of the reason, all women who have HIV RNA levels >1,000 copies/mL near the time of delivery should be offered a scheduled cesarean delivery at 38 weeks, which may significantly reduce risk of transmission (see Transmission and Mode of Delivery

 Women with incomplete viral suppression at the time of delivery should receive IV zidovudine along with their other ARVs orally, as described above.
 In certain high-risk situations, additional medications for prophylaxis in infants may be warranted, such as in cases where maternal HIV RNA levels are high at or near the time of delivery, especially if delivery is not a scheduled cesarean delivery (see Infant Antiretroviral Prophylaxis

 Women Who Have Not Received Antepartum Antiretroviral Drugs

-Women Who Present in Labor Without Documentation of HIV Status
+Women Who Present in Labor without Documentation of HIV Status

-Factors that may increase risk of infection include diagnosis of a sexually transmitted disease, illicit drug use or exchange of sex for money or drugs, multiple sexual partners during pregnancy, a sexual partner at risk of HIV infection, signs/symptoms of acute HIV infection, or living in a region with an elevated incidence of HIV in women of childbearing age and not undergoing repeat HIV testing in the third trimester.5
+Factors that may increase risk of infection include diagnosis of a sexually transmitted disease, illicit drug use or exchange of sex for money or drugs, multiple sexual partners during pregnancy, a sexual partner at risk of HIV infection, signs/symptoms of acute HIV infection, or living in a region with an elevated incidence of HIV in women of childbearing age and not undergoing repeat HIV testing in the third trimester.8

 Rapid HIV antibody testing should be available on a 24-hour basis at all facilities with a maternity service and/or neonatal intensive care unit.
-Statutes and regulations regarding rapid testing vary from state to state; see http://www.nccc.ucsf.edu/consultation_library/state_hiv_testing_laws
+Statutes and regulations regarding rapid testing vary from state to state (see http://www.nccc.ucsf.edu/consultation_library/state_hiv_testing_laws

 Women with positive rapid HIV antibody tests should be presumed to be infected until standard HIV antibody confirmatory testing clarifies their infection status.
 IV zidovudine should be started immediately in all women with positive rapid HIV tests in labor to prevent perinatal transmission of HIV, as discussed below.

-In the postpartum period, along with confirmatory HIV antibody testing, these women should receive appropriate assessments as soon as possible to determine their health status, including CD4 T-lymphocyte count and HIV-1 RNA viral load.
+In the postpartum period, along with confirmatory HIV antibody testing, these women should receive appropriate assessments as soon as possible to determine their health status, including CD4 T lymphocyte count and HIV-1 RNA viral load.
 Arrangements also should be made for establishing HIV care and providing ongoing psychosocial support after discharge.

 Choice of Intrapartum/Postpartum Antiretroviral Regimen for Women without Antepartum Antiretroviral Therapy

 All HIV-infected women who have not received antepartum ARV drugs should have IV zidovudine started immediately to prevent perinatal transmission of HIV.
 Although intrapartum/neonatal ARV medications will not prevent perinatal transmission that occurs before labor, most transmission occurs near to or during labor and delivery.
 Pre-exposure prophylaxis for the fetus can be provided by giving mothers a drug that rapidly crosses the placenta, producing fetal systemic ARV drug levels during intensive exposure to HIV in maternal genital secretions and in blood during birth.
-In general, zidovudine and other nucleoside reverse transcriptase inhibitor drugs and non-nucleoside reverse transcriptase inhibitor drugs cross the placenta well, whereas protease inhibitors do not (see Table 5).
+In general, zidovudine and other nucleoside reverse transcriptase inhibitor drugs and non-nucleoside reverse transcriptase inhibitors cross the placenta well, whereas protease inhibitors do not (see Table 7

 ).
-In this study, women who had not received antepartum ARV drugs received IV zidovudine if they were identified in labor or no zidovudine when diagnosed immediately postpartum, and their infants received either 6 weeks of zidovudine alone or zidovudine in combination with other agents; the combination infant regimens resulted in a 50% reduction in transmission compared with zidovudine alone.
-Therefore, no additional intrapartum drugs, including intrapartum maternal single-dose nevirapine, are indicated for a woman in this situation.6
+In this study, women who had not received antepartum ARV drugs received IV zidovudine if they were identified in labor or no zidovudine when diagnosed immediately postpartum; their infants received either 6 weeks of zidovudine alone or zidovudine in combination with other agents.
+The combination infant regimens resulted in a 50% reduction in transmission compared with zidovudine alone.
+Therefore, no additional intrapartum drugs, including intrapartum maternal single-dose nevirapine, are indicated for a woman in this situation.9

 - Rodman JH, Flynn PM, Robbins B, et al. Systemic pharmacokinetics and cellular pharmacology of zidovudine in human immunodeficiency virus type 1-infected women and newborn infants.
 J Infect Dis.
-Dec 1999;180(6):1844-1850.
+1999;180(6):1844-1850.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/10558940.

 - Bhadrakom C, Simonds RJ, Mei JV, et al. Oral zidovudine during labor to prevent perinatal HIV transmission, Bangkok: tolerance and zidovudine concentration in cord blood.
 Bangkok Collaborative Perinatal HIV Transmission Study Group.
 AIDS.
 2000;14(5):509-516.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/10780713.

 - Mirochnick M, Rodman JH, Robbins BL, et al. Pharmacokinetics of oral zidovudine administered during labour: a preliminary study.
 HIV Med.
-Oct 2007;8(7):451-456.
+2007;8(7):451-456.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/17760737.

 - Branson BM, Handsfield HH, Lampe MA, et al. Revised recommendations for HIV testing of adults, adolescents, and pregnant women in health-care settings.
-MMWR Recomm Rep. Sep 22 2006;55(RR-14):1-17; quiz CE11-14.
+MMWR Recomm Rep. 2006;55(RR-14):1-17; quiz CE11-14.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/16988643.

 - Nielsen-Saines K, Watts DH, Veloso VG, et al. Three postpartum antiretroviral regimens to prevent intrapartum HIV infection.
 N Engl J Med.
-Jun 21 2012;366(25):2368-2379.
+2012;366(25):2368-2379.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/22716975.